 Using Incident Response Services Proactively

 Too many organizations wait until it’s too late.
-Incident response services are most valuable before an incident.
-Here’s how:
+Incident response management is most effective when applied proactively:

-• Threat Hunting: Proactive investigations to find lurking threats before they escalate
+- Threat Hunting: Identify hidden threats before they escalate

-• IR Plan Development: Build and refine your IR strategy with experts
+- IR Plan Development: Build or refine your strategy with expert input

-• Strategic Review: Evaluate your tech stack for detection and response gaps
+- Strategic Reviews: Evaluate your tech stack for detection and response gaps

-Think of this as hardening your foundation, not just buying insurance.
+Think of this as strengthening your cyber immune system, not just buying insurance.

-• Proactive Services: IR readiness assessments, threat hunting, tabletop exercises, and plan development support
+- Proactive IR Programs – Readiness assessments, threat hunting, and IR plan development

-• Integrated Platform: Access to telemetry and threat intelligence from NetWitness’ broader detection and response ecosystem
+- Integrated Platform – Access to telemetry and threat intelligence from the broader NetWitness ecosystem

 Final Thought

-What this really means is your incident response strategy is only as good as the people, processes, and partners behind it.
-Choose an incident response service that does more than just react; they should strengthen your overall cyber posture.
+Your incident response management strategy is only as strong as the people and partners behind it.
+Choose a service that does more than react, choose one that strengthens your entire cyber defense posture.

-When the stakes are highest, the right IR partner won’t just put out fires.
-They’ll help you build a system that doesn’t catch fire in the first place.
+When the stakes are highest, the right incident response service provider won’t just put out fires, they’ll help you build a system that doesn’t catch fire in the first place.

 Frequently Asked Questions